gpozzetti/dummy_user_model/README.md

   TODO
   ----
   - demo
-  - change structure to separate data models, app and routes
-  - session timeout
+  - session timeout and not allowing relogin when already logged in to avoid weird behavior
-  - checking cookie security
-  - understanding this popup with saved password

   -----------------------------------------------------------